Rawlinson Center

 The Richard Rawlinson Center, directed by Jana Schulman, is a research center under the aegis of the Medieval Institute at Western Michigan University that fosters teaching and research in the culture and history of early medieval England and in the broader field of manuscript studies.

-The Center is sponsoring the Rawlinson Center Speaker and three sessions at the 60th International Congress on Medieval Studies:
+The Center is sponsoring the Rawlinson Center Speaker and two sessions of papers at the 60th International Congress on Medieval Studies:

 Sponsors: Cambridge Univ.
 Press; Richard Rawlinson Center